Your Red Box is collected weekly.

 - Plastic carrier bags (e.g. supermarket bags, fruit bags etc.)

-- Plastic wrapping and packaging (for example crisp packets, cereal bags, plastic bread bags, plastic nappy packaging and any other plastic wrapping)
+- Plastic wrapping and packaging (e.g. crisp packets, cereal bags, plastic bread bags, plastic nappy packaging and any other plastic wrapping)

 - Hard plastics (e.g. coat hangers, toys, flower pots, paint pots etc.)